 I have an obsession with Lavender.
-Ever since I was a little girl, I used to read travel magazines, skimmed through Instagram and Facebook posts, and come upon photos of people walking or posing along these French lavender fields.
-One place, in particular, that was always pictured, Valensole, France.
+Ever since I was a little girl, I used to read travel magazines, skimmed through Instagram and Facebook posts, and would come upon photos of people walking or posing along French lavender fields.
+I daydreamed of one day being able to visit this area.
+One place, in particular that was always pictured was Valensole, France.
 This became one of my bucket list wish lists, and I made it my goal to visit this place when we found out we were moving to Germany.
-Because of this, I made it my sole purpose for our Southern France trip this summer to visit Valensole, France’s lavender fields and to finally make that dream come true.
+Because of this, my sole purpose for our Southern France trip this summer was to visit Valensole, France’s lavender fields, and finally make that dream come true.

-When we arrived to lavender country, a bunch of the fields had already been harvested.
+When we arrived in lavender country, many fields had already been harvested.
 It was a sad view for me.
-As we drove further into the countryside, we finally found an area that had not been touched that was across the road from a local lavender farming facility and store (see below).
-I was ecstatic, thrilled to be exact!
-Rick Steves’ guide book says you should rejoice if you come upon a lavender and sunflower field next to each other!
-Just my luck, there was a sunflower field just directly next to this lavender field, whoo hoo!
+As we drove further into the countryside, we were lucky enough to find an area that had not been touched right across the road from a local lavender farming facility and store (see below).
+I was ecstatic, thrilled, to be exact!
+Rick Steves’ guidebook says you should rejoice if you come upon a lavender and sunflower field next to each other!
+Luckily, there was a sunflower field just directly next to this lavender field!

-Okay, so we went in the middle of the day, about 3 o’clock in the afternoon.
-The sun was still high up and I knew the lighting would be terrible.
-However, we made the best of our trip and photo ops (that’s what Photoshop is for, right?).
+With the bright sun at 3 o’clock in the afternoon, I knew the lighting would be terrible.
+However, we made the best of our visit and took advantage of any photo opportunities.
+I figured that’s what Lightroom is for, right?

-The lavender was long overdue it’s time as I could tell the colors were fading.
-The sunflower looked as if it had not been watered, and the sun was beating down on it so it was pretty sad to look at, but like I said, we still managed to take some photos.
+The lavender was long overdue for its time, as I could tell the colors were fading.
+The sunflower looked like it had not been watered, and the sun was beating down on it, so it was pretty sad to look at, but we still managed to take some photos and enjoy our visit.
 Here are some photos we took.

-We visited the store afterwards and bought lavender oil, a postcard, and hand soap.
+We visited the store afterward and bought lavender oil, a postcard, and hand soap.
 Travel tip: ask the locals questions about the area.
-I asked the store clerk when the lavender fields had been harvested, and she informed me that the area had been harvested 3 weeks ago.
-She also recommended the best time to come was a couple of weeks before mid-July.
+I asked the store clerk when the lavender fields had been harvested, and she informed me that the area had been harvested three weeks ago (around the second week of July).
+She also recommended the best time to come is a few weeks before mid-July.
 Will note that for our future visit!

 Before leaving the area, we drove a few miles down the road from the store, as the store clerk informed us there were a few more lavender fields that had not been harvested.
 Sure enough, not far from the store, about a 5-minute drive or less, was another field.
 We didn’t really hang around for too long but took a few photos.
 It was nice to know that a few lavender fields left around this time of the year.